MarjanDB/Modivo/README.md

 ## API Reference

-> 🔧 **Complete API Documentation**: See [`src/lib/UsageImplementation/`](src/lib/UsageImplementation/) for detailed method signatures and advanced usage.

 ### ContainerBuilder
 - `ContainerBuilder.create()` - Create a new container builder
-- `register(provider)` - Register a provider ticket to the container
+- `register(ticket)` - Register a provider to the container using a provider ticket
 - `build()` - Build the final container for dependency resolution

 ### Container
-- `resolveDependency(token)` - Resolve a dependency by its token
+- `resolveProvider(token)` - Resolve a provider by its token
-- `has(token)` - Check if a dependency is registered

 ### ProviderTicketMaster
 - `createTicket(options)` - Create a provider ticket (does not register to container)
-- `createTicketForValue(token, value)` - Create a value provider ticket
-- `createTicketForFunction(token, factory, dependencies)` - Create a function provider ticket
-- `createTicketForClass(token, classConstructor, dependencies)` - Create a class provider ticket